-The Eye-Tracking and Imagery Research Laboratory was established by Prof Aidan Moran and his research team (including Colin Burke, IT Specialist, School of Psychology) to investigate “cognition in action” – especially the visual attentional and motor imagery (“seeing” and “feeling” an action in one’s imagination without actually executing it) processes that underlie expertise in skilled performance (e.g., in sport, medical surgery, music, dance).
+The Eye-Tracking and Imagery Research Laboratory was established by Prof Aidan Moran and his research team (including Colin Burke, Chief Technical Officer, School of Psychology) to investigate “cognition in action” – especially the visual attentional and motor imagery (“seeing” and “feeling” an action in one’s imagination without actually executing it) processes that underlie expertise in skilled performance (e.g., in sport, medical surgery, music, dance).

-The research methods that we use in our lab include eye-tracking technology (e.g., a Tobii desk-top system and the Tobii Glasses wearable eye-tracker) and pupil dilation measures of attentional processes (such as gaze characteristics, mental effort).
+The research methods that we use in our lab include eye-tracking technology (e.g., the Tobii Pro X3-120 desk-top system and the Tobii Pro Glasses 2 wearable eye-tracker) and pupil dilation measures of attentional processes (such as gaze characteristics, mental effort).
 In addition, we use chronometric (time-based) methods and psychometric tests to assess motor imagery processes.
 The chronometric measures involve comparison of the imagined and actual duration of the execution of designated skills.

 Current international research collaborators include colleagues in England (e.g., Prof Nick Sevdalis, King’s College, London; Dr John Toner, Univ of Hull) and France (e.g., Prof Christian Collet and Prof Aymeric Guillot, Université Lyon 1).

 Selected recent publications from Eye-Tracking and Imagery Research Laboratory (2015-present)

 Moran, A, Campbell, M., & Ranieri, D. (under review).
 Eye tracking technology in applied sport psychology.
 Journal of Sport Psychology in Action